DogeTheBeast/College_notes/2nd Year/First term/CPEN 221/Mutability and Immutability.md

 #### immutable strings can resuilt in many unnecessary copies
-- E.G., Constructing a large string by concatenating many smaller things.
+- E.g., Constructing a large string by concatenating many smaller things.
+- Temporary